chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 }
 ```

-Configure the jobs by sending the JSON payload to the `configure` endpoint.
+Configure the jobs by sending the JSON payload to the `config` endpoint.

+{{% info %}}
+The data sent to the `config` endpoint intentionally follows a different format than the data returned from the `status` endpoint.
+You cannot read the data on the `status` endpoint, change some values, and feed the modified data back on the `config` endpoint.
+{{% /info %}}

 Save the JSON file as `config.json` in the current working directory:

 ```bash